ArturYasnov/EfficientDet-cmd-interface/README.md

 # EfficientDet-console-trainer

 Script for training the EfficientDet model. \
-To run training, place images and labels in the data folder and run the command:
+To run training, place images and labels into the <data> folder and run the command:
 ```
 python train.py --accelerator 'gpu'  --devices 4  --max_epochs 100  --precision 16
 ```